psilons/system-setup-notes/8_software/recommended.md

   To replace with new lines, use `\n`.
 - [EditPad Lite](https://www.editpadlite.com/) for windows, can handle large files.
 - [BBEdit](https://www.barebones.com/products/bbedit/) for Mac.
 It can handle large files.
-  To use tab to indent blocks of text,
+  - To use tab to indent blocks of text,
     ```Preferences > Keyboard > Allow Tab key to indent text blocks```
+  - To format JSON files: add JSON_Format.sh in `~/Library/Application Support/BBEdit/Text Filters`
+    with the following content
+    ```
+    #!/bin/sh

+    python -m json.tool
+    ```

 Mind Mapping:
 - [XMind](https://www.xmind.net/) for Windows and Mac.